The London Green Directory!

 — Plastic grocery store bags can be reused several times or recycled on your next trip to the store (don’t put them in the blue box).
 But better yet, use dependable reusable cloth bags, and small cotton bags for veggies and fruit.
 Keep a couple extra in the car.

-— Make pads of paper to write grocery lists and reminders from used one-sided paper
+— Used one-sided paper can make pads of paper to write grocery lists and reminders

 — Plastic containers, ie margarine, can be used to freeze food, meal prep, store leftovers, or transport a snack